Share this page?

 More than a third of the injuries happen while bathing or showering.
 More than 14 percent occur while using the toilet.

-Clinical experience of managing atopic dermatitis using The Combined Approach also identifies the bathroom as the most dangerous room in the house.
+Clinical experience of managing atopic eczema using The Combined Approach also identifies the bathroom as the most dangerous room in the house.

 - Water - it can wash off natural protective skin oils, leaving the skin dry and itchy